 The admissions process is competitive and typically the special education program has had more good applicants than we can accept.
 Therefore, we strongly encourage applicants to submit all their materials by December 1 of the year prior to the year in which they will be admitted.
 If space is available in the program, late applications will be accepted, however, it is highly unlikely that late applicants will receive financial assistance (the deadline for fellowship and graduate assistantship applications is December 1).

 Special education doctoral coursework at Michigan State University can be viewed as consisting of five instructional components: (a) at least 6 credits of coursework in education, cognitive and developmental psychology, teacher education, and related inter-disciplinary fields (Foundations); (b) coursework in research methodologies and early and sustained involvement in research (Research Methods); (c) at least 9 credit hours of advanced special education content knowledge (Special Education Core), (d) at least 9 credits of coursework in an area of specialization (Cognate); and (e) at least 24, but no more than 30 credits of CEP 999—dissertation credit.
-Students typically complete and file an approved Program Plan with the Students Affairs Office (134 Erickson Hall) at the beginning of their second year in the program.
-This plan is part of the Report of the Guidance Committee form that students must initiate and route through the Grad Plan web site at https://login.msu.edu/?App=J3205.
+Students file an approved plan through the Grad Plan.

-If you receive funding from one of the leadership preparation grants, additional coursework may be required.
+If you receive funding from a leadership preparation grant, additional coursework may be required.
 The director of your leadership training program will explain any additional requirements or expectations.

 Foundations (minimum 6 credits)